 16. The Resistance Banker (2018)

 Set during the occupation of the Netherlands by Nazi Germany, ‘The Resistance Banker’ tells the story of Walraven “Wally” van Hall, an Amsterdam financier, who is recruited by the underground Dutch resistance to help them with funding.
-With the help of his brother Gijsbrecht “Gijs,” Wally develops an efficient network to quickly transfer money to the resistance.
+With the help of his brother Gijsbrecht “Gijs,” Wally develops an efficient network to transfer money to the resistance quickly.
 Their methods prove to be incredibly successful, and Wally becomes known as “van Tuyl” among his fellow resistance members.
 With Wally serving as their banker, the resistance leaders bring order to their finances.
-Meanwhile, realizing that someone funneling money to the resistance, Nazi collaborator Rost von Tonningen, the head of the Dutch State Bank, asks SS intelligence for help.
+Meanwhile, realizing that someone is funneling money to the resistance, Nazi collaborator Rost von Tonningen, the head of the Dutch State Bank, asks SS intelligence for help.
 Feel free to check out the movie here.

 15. Elisa & Marcela (2019)